aartawar/Daily-learning-progress/README.md

 Routine task learning progress report

-what is clud?
+what is cloud?
-Cloud computing ka matlab - aapka data aur applications internet par servers mein store hote hain
+Cloud computing means that your data and applications are stored on servers on the internet.